sal-2001/Mercor/README.md

-# Project M
+# Kanban Clone

-This project was bootstrapped with [link](https://mercor-app.vercel.app/).
+A frontend todo application with Kanban functionality.